Budget - Open Source -

 What’s Basic RUM?

-Basic RUM is a budget, open source Real User Monitoring system aimed to enable web performance enthusiasts, consultants, Ops and developers and others to visualize and look at trends in performance data.
+Basic RUM is an open source Real User Monitoring system aimed to enable web performance enthusiasts, consultants, Ops, front-end developers and other interested parties visualise and look at trends in performance data.

-Load tests proven that for about 15 Euro a month a website with 50 000 views a day / 1.5 million views a month could be efficiently monitored.
-Read more about the budget research.
+Load tests proved that for about 15 Euro a month a website with 50 000 views a day / 1.5 million views a month could be efficiently monitored.
+Read more about this in the Cost analyses section.

 This is a high level overview of the Basic RUM components:

-Grafana visualizes performance information by querying ClickHouse DB.
-We have a bunch of pre-backed dashboards that visualize Core Web Vitals and other performance data in histograms, percentile, barcharts and more.
+6. Grafana visualises performance information by querying ClickHouse DB.
+We have a bunch of pre-backed dashboards that visualise Core Web Vitals and other performance data in histograms, percentile, barcharts and more.